GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

          data.
 Convex hull created by :grasscmd:`v.hull` or composed orthophoto map can be used for this purpose.
-The mask can be specified by :grasscmd:`r.mask` command (note that the mask will be created only inside compuitational region), or simple define by :option:`mask` option of :grasscmd:`v.surf.rst`.
+The mask can be specified by :grasscmd:`r.mask` command (note that the mask will be created only inside computational region), or simple define by :option:`mask` option of :grasscmd:`v.surf.rst`.

          .. code-block:: bash